Terradue/doc-tep-geohazards/source/tutorials/roi_pac.rst

 The 2010 Baja California earthquake (also known as 2010 Easter earthquake, 2010 Sierra El Mayor earthquake, or 2010 El Mayor – Cucapah earthquake) was an earthquake of 7.2 magnitude on the moment magnitude scale.
 It started 26 kilometers (16 mi) south of Guadalupe Victoria, Baja California, Mexico, at a depth of 10 km (6.2 mi).
 Learn more about the event in the `2010 Baja California earthquake Wikipedia <http://en.wikipedia.org/wiki/2010_Baja_California_earthquake>`_ entry.

+The processing service code is available in the GitHub repository `geohazards-tep/InSAR-ROI_PAC <https://github.com/geohazards-tep/InSAR-ROI_PAC>`_.

 Select the processing
 =====================